FACTBOX-The next European Commission -- nominees so far

 SPAIN: Former agriculture minister Miguel Arias Canete.

 SWEDEN: No decision yet.
 Stockholm is likely to renominate Cecilia Malmstrom, the EU commissioner for home affairs.
-(Reporting by Reuters European bureaux, compiled by Robin Emmott; Editing by Paul Taylor and Lynne O'Donnell)
+(Reporting by Reuters European bureaux, compiled by Robin Emmott; Editing by Paul Taylor)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan